 Ever since it formally established E/PO policies in 1995, SMD has strived to increase science literacy rates for the U.S. population.
 Consistent with that objective, SMD E/PO efforts encompass both science education and workforce development.
 SMD integrally implements its E/PO efforts primarily through two means.
 First, it embeds E/PO projects in certain flight programs and missions, which allocate a portion of their mission budgets for E/PO activities.
 These missions develop E/PO plans during the early phases of the mission lifecycle, and these plans are subjected to thorough review and approval processes similar to those used for mission subsystems.
 SMD also offers proposal opportunities for E/PO efforts as part of its annual competitive solicitation process.
 SMD may award solicited or unsolicited E/PO proposals, or fund E/PO efforts as elements of a major research-enabling program (e.g., suborbital science, science instrumentation, data and information systems, etc.).
-Science mission staff-especially researchers-are particularly encouraged to become active participants in E/PO activities.
+Science missions time E/PO activities.